-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 Prior authorization may be required and is the responsibility of your provider.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.
 You pay a 30% coinsurance.
 Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug You pay a 20% coinsurance.
-For your exact cost, you may call Customer Care at the number on your plan ID card.
-After you have paid the annual \$750 deductible: You pay a 30% coinsurance.
-For your exact cost, you may call Customer Care at the number on your plan ID card
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan.
+Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant You pay a 0% to 20% coinsurance.
+For your exact cost, you may call Customer Service at the number on your plan ID card.
+Members may pay 0% to 20% coinsurance for select Medicare Part B drugs which can change each quarter as established by CMS.
+After you have paid the annual \$750 deductible: You pay a 0% to 20% coinsurance.
+For your exact cost, you may call Customer Service at the number on your plan ID card.
+Members may pay 0% to 20% coinsurance for select Medicare Part B drugs which can change each quarter as established by CMS.